-v) Disclosure according para 56 of IND AS 41
+(v) Disclosure according para 56 of IND AS 41

-During the year, company has transferred 282 number of immature non-saleable biological asset into mature saleable biological asset that is valued at cost.
-Due to this, the Company has recognised a loss of ₹ 25.11 lakhs (previous year gain of ₹ 98.70 lakhs) on change in fair value of closing carrying and opening carrying amount of biological asset.
-Normal mortality (516 lmmature and Mature Plants) and abnormal loss (8,548 lmmature and Mature Plants) on account of Covid-19 has been accounted for in calculation of the aforesaid loss.
+During the year, the Company has transferred 3,346 number of Immature non-saleable biological assets into Mature saleable biological assets that is valued at cost.
+Due to this, the Company has recognised a profit of $\ref{thm}$ 132.30 lakks (previous year loss of $\ref{thm}$ 25.11 lakks) on change in fair value of closing carrying and opening carrying amount of biological assets.
+Normal mortality (2,942 Immature plants in green house) and abnormal mortality (40,606 Immature culture in laboratory) on account of fire has been accounted for in calculation of the aforesaid loss.

-Note 25.1 Earning per share
+Note 25 Earning per share